 Out-of-State Funding Opportunities

 The Colorado School of Public Health applies for federal training grants to support student scholarship and training opportunities.
-Eligible students will receive notification from the school.
+Eligible students will receive notification from the school during the application process.